tac0x2a/lake_weed/README.md

 ![Lake Weed](./doc/img/lakeweed_s.png)

-Lake Weed is elastic parser for data-like string, JSON, JSON Lines, and CSV to use for constructin RDB query.
+Lake Weed is elastic converter for JSON, JSON Lines, and CSV string to use for constructin RDB query.
+You can get schema and convertion values just input src string.

 # Usage
 ## Install package